8th Jun 2020 | Charles Schwab Challenge

 Top-60 on tour for par-4 scoring

 Being a par-70 the bulk of scoring is on par-4s.
-Nine of the last eleven winners ranked inside the top-60 for this metric.
+Nine of the last twelve winners ranked inside the top-60 for this metric.

 Top-60 on tour for birdie average